walnutown/CodingInTheDeep/KnowledgeBase/root.md

   * Calls finalize() method in an object before the obejct is finally destroyed
   * Can select different GC

+* Reference
+  * Weak reference: GC will collect the weak reachable object in a GC cycle
+  * Soft reference: GC only collect when there's memory limit and need to reclaim memory
+  * Strong reference: defualt reference, GC will not collect the strong reachable onject if there's any strong reference to it.

 * Autoboxing & Unboxing
   * Autoboxing:
     *the automatic conversion that the Java compiler makes between the primitive types and their corresponding object wrapper classes